BP326 - Bachelor of Fashion and Textiles (Sustainable Innovation)

 In your final semester, you will undertake a capstone experience in MANU2506 Sustainable Innovation Project Launch.
 In this course you will have the opportunity to demonstrate your acquired knowledge and skills in fashion and textiles sustainable innovation by participating in, collaborating with or reflecting on current industry or disciplinary practices.

 On successful completion of the program, you have opportunities to enter into a variety of professional roles in the global fashion and textiles industry in areas of sustainability, technical textiles, sportswear, protective clothing, research and innovation, as well as aligned industries such as health and automotive.
-There are also opportunities to begin your own start-up enterprise or pursue further studies at honours and/or postgraduate level.
+There are also opportunities to begin your own start-up enterprise or pursue further studies at honours and/or postgraduate level, such as MC213 Master of Fashion Entrepreneurship.
 The program is delivered face-to-face on the Brunswick campus.

 *Top of page